Deals are always closed by people. No matter how you found each other.

 Card Shark – Not Cool!

 This woman at a group event dashed from table to table, handing out her cards without sharing her name or even a simple hello.
 Most people didn’t even pick up her card.
+Others connect on LinkedIn and then go on to hound you with multiple messages.

 I encountered a similar situation at another event, so I briefly spoke to a few attendees, exchanged cards and wrote in my follow up email – didn’t get a chance to talk with you at length, but look forward to connecting again soon.
 Within hours, I had LinkedIn invites to connect from 3.